Mathias-Scheunert/2d_lagrange/README.md

 # Install

-- clone the repository: `git clone git@git.tu-freiberg.de:ng/2d-lagrange.git`
+- clone the repository: `git@github.com:Mathias-Scheunert/2d_lagrange.git`
 - get the Gmsh executable binary from [(Gmsh)](http://gmsh.info/#Download) and copy the file somewhere to your repo, e.g. `<repo_path>/+Mesh/`

 Note that the code was developed at MATLAB 2017b on an Ubuntu 16.04.1 using Gmsh 3.0.6.